hsatarian/bugtrace/README.md

 ## Usage

 1. Click the Bugtrace icon in your Chrome toolbar
-2. Click "Start Recording" to begin capturing network traffic
+2. Click "Start Recording" to begin capturing network activity
 3. Perform the actions you want to debug
 4. Click "Stop Recording" when finished
-5. Click "Export" to download the captured data as a ZIP file
+5. Click "Export" to download the captured data as a JSON file

 ## Export Format

-The exported ZIP file contains:
+The exported JSON file contains:

-### network_summary.json
 ```json
 {
   "metadata": {